pivotal/docs-tap/install-tanzu-cli.hbs.md

     *       aks-tap-cluster                     aks-tap-cluster   clusterUser_aks-rg-01_aks-tap-cluster
     ```

-2. Set the context to the cluster that you want to use for the Tanzu Application Platform packages
+2. If you are managing multiple cluster context, set the context to the cluster that you want to use
-   installation by running:
+   for the Tanzu Application Platform packages installation by running:

     ```console
     kubectl config use-context CONTEXT